Planning your radiotherapy treatment

 Radiotherapy moulds and masks

 Back to top

-To help you stay still and in position during the radiotherapy, you may need a device called a mould.
-This will be made before planning starts, and is used to help keep you still so that the treatment is as effective as possible.
+To help you stay still and in position during the radiotherapy, you may need to have a mould or mask made before planning starts.
+This is used to help keep you still so that the treatment is accurate and as effective as possible.

-Moulds are commonly used for children having radiotherapy.
+Moulds and masks are commonly used for children having radiotherapy.

 Our section on making a radiotherapy mask explains the process in more detail.

-Once the treatment area has been decided, ink markings are sometimes made on your skin (or on the mould) to pinpoint the exact place where the radiation will be directed.
-The staff will explain how to look after these markings.
+Once the treatment area has been decided, markings are made on your skin to pinpoint the exact place where the radiation will be directed.

-Often two or more small tattoo marks are also made on the skin.
-These marks are permanent, but they are the size of a pinpoint and will only be done with your permission.
-It’s a little uncomfortable while the tattoo is being done, but it’s a good way of making sure that treatment is directed accurately.
+Usually, permanent markings are made (tattoos).
+They’re the size of a pinpoint and will only be done with your permission.
+It’s a little uncomfortable while the tattoo is being made, but it makes sure that treatment is directed accurately.